San Vito dei Normanni: History

 The small village originally grew in the late Middle Ages when the Normans ensured security from the constant attacks of the Saracens.
 This relative calm gave the opportunity to develop Sanvitesi trade, and to dominate the surrounding territory.
 It was in the 15th century that the town was organized as a commune, though feudal servitude continued.
 The commune belonged to the Altavilla, then to the Sambiase, then Raymond Orsini of the Balzo and then the Dentice Frasso.

 From the 15th century onwards, the city began to widen, extending north and east.
 In 1484 it was sacked by the Venetians.
 In 1571, during the Crusades, a handful of Sanvitesi took part in the Battle of Lepanto against the Ottoman Empire.
-In honor of the victory won, they built the Basilca Santa Maria della Vittoria and then dedicated it to the Madonna della Vittoria.
+In honor of the victory won, they built the Basilica Santa Maria della Vittoria and then dedicated it to the Madonna della Vittoria.
 In 1799 it joined the Neapolitan Republic; the population during the 19th century the city was the seat of various participating circles to the Carbonari.

 During the Fascist period it experienced remarkable urban development.
 There were many important buildings built such as The Circle Elementary School, the seat of the Municipality, and the post office.
 In 1927, the province of Brindisi was established which includes San VitoI.
 In 1943, it hosted King Victor Emmanuel III which was trying to escape to liberation, with Marshal Pietro Badoglio’s government.
 In the early 1960s, the petrochemical industry in addition to engineering companies and Aeronavali of Brindisi San Vito have moved many workers from working the fields to the assembly line.

 The opening of the San Vito dei Normanni Air Station into a strategic focal point during the Cold War, simultaneously created the work between the locals and received thousands of American workers.
 It closed after the fall of the Berlin Wall.
 Today San Vito is marketing to develop tourism.